Culby/smart-scheduling-links/README.md

 # 2025 Proposed Update

-This is currently a work-in-progress initiative to update the SMART Scheduling Links to be more generally applicable to patient scheduling using a FHIR standards based approach to scheduling, benefitting from the learnings from the COVID-19 vaccine era, and generalizing beyond mass vaccine scheduling.
+This is currently a work-in-progress initiative to update the SMART Scheduling Links to be more generally applicable to patient scheduling using a FHIR standards-based approach to scheduling, benefiting from the learnings from the COVID-19 vaccine era, and generalizing beyond mass vaccine scheduling.

 # SMART Scheduling Links
 *What if booking clinical appointments looked more like booking airline tickets?*

 * See [specification.md](specification.md) for API requirements and details
-* See [publisher-advertising.md](publisher-advertising.md) for information on publicising bulk publisher endpoints.
+* See [publisher-advertising.md](publisher-advertising.md) for information on publicizing bulk publisher endpoints.
 * Chat with us at [#smart/scheduling-links on chat.fhir.org](https://chat.fhir.org/#narrow/stream/281612-smart.2Fscheduling-links)

 |Status|